shehper/AC-Solver/README.md

 #### Analysis

-Analyses on epxerimental results may be performed using Jupyter Notebooks in the [notebooks](./notebooks) folder.
+Analyses on experimental results may be performed using Jupyter Notebooks in the [notebooks](./notebooks) folder.

 - [**`Classical-Search-and-PPO-in-AC-Environment.ipynb`**](./notebooks/Classical-Search-and-PPO-in-AC-Environment.ipynb): To perform various analyses on the performance of classical search and PPO in AC environment.
 It shows, for example, that longer presentations are harder to solve for all of these algorithms.
 - [**`Scaling-PPO-in-AC-Environment.ipynb`**](./notebooks/Scaling-PPO-in-AC-Environment.ipynb): To study effects of scaling environment interactions and horizon length on agent performance.